 - Christmas Day (December 25)

-- Polling Day General election and presidential election days are public holidays
+- Polling Day General election and presidential election days are also public holidays

 Festivals and Events in Singapore

 The worst-case scenario for visiting Singapore is to turn up just a day or two after a major festival.
 With poor timing, you'll deal with the crowds and higher prices without getting to enjoy the festival itself.
 The largest festivals affecting transportation and accommodation in Singapore are Christmas (yes, the one on December 25), Lunar New Year in January or February, Ramadan, and National Day.
-You'll find many smaller events, parades, and celebrations to enjoy other Asian festivals.
+You'll find many smaller events, parades, and celebrations throughout the year to enjoy other Asian festivals.

 Spring in Singapore kicks off the country's dry season, making it a mostly pleasant time to visit.
 Temperatures are usually a high of 90 degrees Fahrenheit, low of 78 degrees.

 Events to check out:

 - Singapore International Film Festival is the country's longest-running independent cultural event.
 It's held every April.

 - In May, Singapore Airlines sponsors the Singapore Airlines International Cup.
-With a $3 million prize (around 2.1 million USD), it's one of Asia's richest horse racing events, attracting hordes to the Turf Club.
+With a S$3 million prize (around 2.1 million USD), it's one of Asia's richest horse racing events, attracting hordes to the Turf Club.

-Summer is Singapore's dryest season and one of the most popular among visitors, but you should consider air quality when you visit.
+Summer is Singapore's driest season and one of the most popular among visitors, but you should consider air quality when you visit.
 Despite plenty of effort to curb the slash-and-burn agricultural practices in neighboring Sumatra, they continue, and the smoke and haze create poor air that quality chokes up locals and travelers every summer.

 Events to check out:

-- Singapore Food Festival is a month-long celebration of food.
+- Singapore Food Festival is a month-long celebration of food usually in July.

 - The Great Singapore Sale is heaven for shoppers.
 From May through June department stores, malls, and individual boutiques offer incredible discounts and host late-night shopping events.